 A man cave is not just a space to be alone without any disturbance from the outside world but it is also somewhere that you can kick back with your buddies without disturbing family members.
 But what do you do when you don’t have the money to build an elaborate man cave like the ones you see in magazines and on the internet?
 Can you build a man cave on a tight budget?

-How do you build a man cave on a budget?
 There are specific steps you can take to reduce the costs associated with building a man cave.
 The biggest saving you can make is to locate your man cave in an existing room in your home instead of outdoors.
 You can also save money by sourcing items from used stores, garage sales and online.

 - How to build a man cave cheaply